yhsunny176/Inveto-Inventory-Manager/README.md

 npm run build
 ```
 This command compiles the application into the `.next` directory, ready for deployment.
+The application is fully containerized with Docker.
+Deploy to any Docker-compatible environment:
+    -   **Docker Compose:** Use `docker compose up -d` for simple deployments
+    -   **Container Platforms:** AWS ECS, Google Cloud Run, Azure Container Instances
+    -   **Kubernetes:** Deploy using the provided Dockerfile
+    -   **Cloud Platforms:** Railway, Render, DigitalOcean App Platform
 ### Deployment Options
 -   **Vercel:** Next.js applications are seamlessly deployed to Vercel.
 Connect your GitHub repository, and Vercel will automatically detect and deploy your project.
 -   **Docker:** A `Dockerfile` can be added to containerize the application for deployment to any Docker-compatible environment (e.g., Kubernetes, AWS ECS, Google Cloud Run).